-We are doing our best to make the simulator as compatible as possible with as many machines and controllers we can.
-Unfortunately there is no real standard in use for CNC programming languages.
-There are a many hundreds of machines and different controller brands and models on the market and they are all different.
-The most basic codes like G00, G01, G02 G03 etc. are more or less following a standard so the simulator will be compatible with most machines when using these codes.
-When it comes to for example, canned cycles and radius compensation, there is no standard.
+We are doing our best to make the simulator as compatible as possible with as many machines and controllers as we can.
+Unfortunately, there is no real standard in use for CNC programming languages.
+There are many hundreds of machines and different controller brands and models on the market and they are all different.
+The most basic codes like G00, G01, G02 G03, etc. are more or less following a standard so the simulator will be compatible with most machines when using these codes.
+When it comes to, for example, canned cycles and radius compensation, there is no standard.
 We use "Fanuc inspired" canned cycles but we do not promise compatibility with any brand or model in particular.

-The great advantage of using a simulator is that one can allow for much more experimentation, as mistakes in the simulator does not create any damage nor are they dangerous.
+The great advantage of using a simulator is that one can allow for much more experimentation, as mistakes in the simulator do not create any damage nor are they dangerous.
 The setup time of a virtual machine is also much faster, so students will be able to do more and learn much faster.
 A simulator is a safe and cheap way to educate students up to a level where they are ready to do work on real machines.